This panel of artists reviewed our photography, theatre, and cinematic arts students' work.

 Ryan Krall graduated from St. Margaret’s in 2021 and is now majoring in Animation at Loyola Marymount University.
 His animations can be viewed on his Instagram @ryananimatestuff

-Jonah Mazer is a director, cinematographer, editor, and producer in Los Angeles working with Adidas, Mercedes Benz, Ford, Calvin Klien, Macys, Puma, and Brand Marketing & Content Creation for a clothing company called Drew House.
+Jonah Mazer is a director, cinematographer, editor, and producer in New York working with Adidas, Mercedes Benz, Ford, Calvin Klien, Macys, Puma, and Brand Marketing & Content Creation for a clothing company called Drew House.
 You can find his work at jonahskye.com.

 Teddy Alvarez-Nissen was named a U.S. Presidential Scholar in the Arts for Cinematic Arts in 2020 and is currently studying Film Production at USC.
 He used his time during the pandemic to create a short film shot on a miniature set titled Bug Love starring a snail, and his upcoming short film Old Goat features some very photogenic farm animals.